user-of-github/rest-api-test-task/Readme.md

-# Test task to Yandex Back-End School 2022
+# Test task to Back-End School 2022
 ![coverage](./coverage.svg)

 ### Technologies used: